 Your sacroiliac joints should move a few degrees for normal movement.
 Like most joints, your surrounding muscles act to stabilise your sacroiliac joints during stressful or vulnerable positions.
-The most important sacroiliac stabilising muscles are your deep abdominal core muscles and your deep gluteal muscle groups.
+The most crucial sacroiliac stabilising muscles are your deep abdominal core muscles and your deep gluteal muscle groups.

-When these muscle groups are weak or lack endurance your sacroiliac joints are potentially vulnerable to excessive movement, which can lead to SIJ hypermobility dysfunction or instability and subsequent sacroiliac joint pain.
+When these muscle groups are weak or lack endurance, your sacroiliac joints are potentially vulnerable to excessive movement, which can lead to SIJ hypermobility dysfunction or instability and subsequent sacroiliac joint pain.

 What Does Sacroiliac Joint Pain Feel Like?

 Sacroiliac joint dysfunction can mimic numerous other back and hip injuries.
 It can cause lower back, hip, groin, buttock and sciatic pain.
 Sacroiliac pain is typically worse with standing and walking and improved when lying down, but not always.
-SIJ dysfunction can sometimes be painful to sit cross-legged and is normally painful to lie on your side for extended periods.
+SIJ dysfunction can sometimes be painful to sit cross-legged and usually is painful to lie on your side for extended periods.